menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

   Creates an address pool for the selected scope.
 Complete the From and To fields in the DHCP Address Pool dialog box, typing the range of addresses to be included in the pool.
 Both of these fields default to the first available address in the range.
 If this is a split scope (a scope that exists on more than one server) and the address pool overlaps a warning message displays.

 Edit Address Pool
-  To edit an existing pool, click anywhere in the applicable address pool, right-click, select Edit Address Pool and, in the dialog box, make the desired edits.
+  To edit an existing pool, click anywhere in the applicable address pool, right-click, select :guilabel:`Edit Address Pool` and, in the dialog box, make the desired edits.

 Options for Pool
-  ISC DHCP only.
-To set options for a pool, click anywhere in the applicable address pool, right-click, select Options for Pool and, in the Options dialog box, make the desired changes.
+  *ISC DHCP only.* To set options for a pool, click anywhere in the applicable address pool, right-click, select Options for Pool and, in the Options dialog box, make the desired changes.

 Permits for Pool
-  ISC DHCP only.
-Allows you to specify permits for an address pool.
+  *ISC DHCP only.* Allows you to specify permits for an address pool.
 To set access pool permits, do the following:

-    1. Click anywhere in the applicable address pool, right-click and select Permits for Pool.
-The Pool Permits dialog box displays.
+    1. Click anywhere in the applicable address pool, right-click and select :guilabel:`Permits for Pool`.
+The *Pool Permits* dialog box displays.

-    2. Click Add to create a new access pool permit.
+    2. Click :guilabel:`Add` to create a new access pool permit.

-    3. Enter the permit settings and click OK to save the changes and close the dialog box.
+    3. Enter the permit settings and click :guilabel:`OK` to save the changes and close the dialog box.

-    4. Use the Edit and Delete buttons to modify or delete existing permits.
+    4. Use the :guilabel:`Edit` and :guilabel:`Delete` buttons to modify or delete existing permits.

 Delete Address Pool(s)
-  To delete an existing pool, click anywhere in the applicable assigned range, right-click and select Delete Address Pool(s).
+  To delete an existing pool, click anywhere in the applicable assigned range, right-click and select :guilabel:`Delete Address Pool(s)`.

 Create Excluded Range
-  MS DHCP only.
+  *MS DHCP only*.
 Allows you to exclude a single IP Address or an entire range of addresses from being used.
 You can only exclude addresses that are already part of an address pool.
 To create an excluded range, specify the From and To IP Addresses.
 All the addresses between and including the ones entered will be excluded.

 Edit Excluded Range
-  MS DHCP only.
-To edit an existing range, click anywhere in the applicable excluded range, right-click, select Edit Excluded Range and, in the dialog box, make the desired edits.
+  *MS DHCP only.* To edit an existing range, click anywhere in the applicable excluded range, right-click, select :guilabel:`Edit Excluded Range` and, in the dialog box, make the desired edits.

 Delete Excluded Range(s)
-  MS DHCP only.
-To delete an existing range, click anywhere in the applicable excluded range, right-click and select Delete Excluded Range(s).
+  *MS DHCP only.* To delete an existing range, click anywhere in the applicable excluded range, right-click and select :guilabel:`Delete Excluded Range(s)`.
 The entire excluded range is removed.

 Create Reservation
   Reservations can be created in unassigned address space, address pools, and excluded addresses.
 It is possible to set options for reserved IP Addresses.
 To create a reservation, do the following:

-  1. Locate the IP Address you want to reserve, right-click on it, and select Create Reservation from the pop-up menu.
-The DHCP Reservation dialog box displays.
+  1. Locate the IP Address you want to reserve, right-click on it, and select :guilabel:`Create Reservation` from the pop-up menu.
+The *DHCP Reservation* dialog box displays.

-    Name.
+    Name
       Assign a name to identify the reserved address.

-    MAC Address.
+    MAC Address
       Enter the MAC Address (i.e., Media Access Control Address) of the network node for which this address is being reserved.

-    Description.
+    Description
       (Optional) User defined description.

-    Supported Types.
+    Supported Types
       Select whether this reservation should support DHCP, BOOTP (i.e., Bootstrap Protocol), or Both (default).

-  2. To specify whether the DHCP server automatically updates record in the DNS server or not, click the DNS tab.
+  2. To specify whether the DHCP server automatically updates record in the DNS server or not, click the :guilabel:`DNS` tab.

-    Enable DNS dynamic updates according to the settings below.
+  3. Enable DNS dynamic updates according to the settings below.
 Specifies whether the DHCP server sends DNS dynamic record updates to the DNS server.
 Updates are sent to DNS servers configured in TCP/IP client properties for any active network connections at the DHCP server.

-    Dynamically update DNS A and PTR records.
+    Dynamically update DNS A and PTR records
       Specifies that the DHCP server update forward and reverse lookups be based on the type of request made by the client during the lease process.

-    Always dynamically update DNS A and PTR records.
-      Specifies that the DHCP server update forward and reverse DNS lookups when a client acquires a lease, regardless of the type of request used to acquire it.
+    Always dynamically update DNS A and PTR records Specifies that the DHCP server update forward and reverse DNS lookups when a client acquires a lease, regardless of the type of request used to acquire it.

-    Discard A and PTR records when lease is deleted.
-      Specifies whether the DHCP server discards forward DNS lookups for clients when a lease expires.
+    Discard A and PTR records when lease is deleted Specifies whether the DHCP server discards forward DNS lookups for clients when a lease expires.

-    Dynamically update DNS A and PTR records for DHCP clients that do not request updates.
-      Specifies whether the DHCP server sends dynamic updates to the DNS server for DHCP clients that do not support performing these updates.
+    Dynamically update DNS A and PTR records for DHCP clients that do not request updates Specifies whether the DHCP server sends dynamic updates to the DNS server for DHCP clients that do not support performing these updates.
 If selected, clients running earlier versions of Windows are updated by the DHCP server for both their host (A) and pointer (PTR) resource records.

-  3. Click OK.
+  3. Click :guilabel:`OK`.
 The address is now listed as reserved in the DHCP Scope dialog box.

 Edit a Reservation
-  To edit an existing reservation, right-click on the reservation you want to change and select Edit a Reservation.
+  To edit an existing reservation, right-click on the reservation you want to change and select :guilabel:`Edit a Reservation`.
 Then, make the necessary edits.

 Options for a Reservation
-  To select options for a reservation, right-click on the reservation and select Options for a Reservation.
+  To select options for a reservation, right-click on the reservation and select :guilabel:`Options for a Reservation`.
 The DHCP Reservations dialog box displays.
 Refer to :ref:`dhcp-options` for details on this dialog box.

 Delete Reservation(s)
-  To delete an existing reservation, right-click on the reservation you want to remove and select Delete Reservation(s).
+  To delete an existing reservation, right-click on the reservation you want to remove and select :guilabel:`Delete Reservation(s)`.

 ISC Shortcut Menu
 """""""""""""""""